 I created this painting to show the suffering and trauma of cancer sufferers.
-Having just gone through it myself last year, I felt compelled to illustrate how I felt through this difficult time.
+Having gone through it myself twice, I felt compelled to illustrate how I felt through this difficult time.
 I photoshopped the middle female shape to make it look human but raw, I drew in ink-pen the flowery curves around, REPRESENTING THE SOFTNESS AND COMPASSION OF MY BEAUTIFUL LIFE.
 Then I spread some DARK acrylic paint thickened with sand to represent the FEELING OF BEING HAUNTED AND OPPRESSED BY THE CANCER, CONSTANTLY TRYING TO INVADE MY MIND, AFTER SUCCESSFULLY INVADING MY BODY.

 i WROTE THE following text to accompany the painting: IT further illustrates my fight with the aftermath of a mastectomy, a time when a patient feels overwhelmed by raw and scary emotions, and often finds it difficult to calm down, to breathe or to simply be…

 Tiny moments in my beautiful life: A seagull stuck in the wind, trying to fly against it but only managing to bob up and down because the wind is too strong for him to push forward.
 Mike and I are waiting to move into our new home, his wonderful daughters are coming home for Christmas.
 Everything is perfect.